506647270581844

 Can Organised Crime Infiltrate Your Supply Chain

-If we can't do the basics of checking whether modern slavery is being used within our supply chains, how can an organisation recognise the risk that organised crime has on its supply chain, particularly when they are continually diversifying their criminal enterprise and sectors of operation.
+If we can't do the basics of checking whether modern slavery or child labour is being used within our supply chains, how can an organisation recognise the risk that organised crime has on its supply chain, particularly when they are continually diversifying their criminal enterprise and sectors of operation.

 Change brings opportunity